medusa-project/active-medusa/README.md

 enough time has elapsed between creation and query for Solr to have received them, which will rarely be the case.
 An ugly way of getting around this is to `sleep` for a bit after saving an entity to wait for Solr to catch up - hoping that it does in time.
-This is a crude workaround for a fundamental "gotcha" of this kind of asynchronous messaging architecture.*
+This is a crude workaround for a fundamental consequence of this kind of asynchronous messaging architecture.*

 ```ruby
 items = Item.all.where(some_property: 'cats').